Rotorua Airport is open

-Rotorua Airport will remain open to support essential services as New Zealand moves in to Alert Level 4.
-Our immediate focus is to support essential travel to enable the travelling public, friends and whānau to get to where they need to be.
+Rotorua Airport will always remain open to support essential services through all Alert Levels.
+Our focus during all Alert Levels is to support essential travel and to enable the travelling public, friends and whānau to get to where they need to be.

 The safety of our staff, and those who are having to use the airport for essential travel, is a priority.
 We’ve taken extra measures, including increased cleaning, to protect people and we’ve activated our business continuity plan to ensure that we can continue to remain operational for key flights if and when they are needed, such as medical flights.

 Our priority is the health, well-being, safety and security of our people, customers and community, safe and sterile public / terminal facilities and continuity of key airport services.
 We are and will continue to actively track and closely monitor the evolving COVID-19 situation working closely with the Lakes District Health Board, the border agencies and the wider airport community to proactively manage the public health risk.
 Thank you in advance for your patience and understanding during this time.